notatamas/notatamas.github.io/README.md

 ## Site structure
 #### Home
-The home page intends to present the project and to show a give a short introduction about the current  state of web mapping tools used by the Isle of Wight.
-In addition the general assumptions of the proposed web mapping solutions is explained.
+The home page intends to present the project and to give a short introduction about the current  state of web mapping tools used by the Isle of Wight.
+In addition the general description of the proposed web mapping solutions is explained.

 ![alt text](http://i.imgur.com/st7qBlJ.png "Toggle buttons")